iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 > Don't work!!
 Just useless.
 Deinstalling.<br> :date: __2021-03-20 22:44:41__

 > Doesn't help where you can be vaccinated & when<br> :date: __2021-03-19 20:09:05__

-> Opt-Out<br> :date: __2021-03-19 00:51:00__

-> Uninstalling.
-Does not give exposure alerts.
-I did not update the app to say I had covid, but the state knows and called me.
-I don't get exposure notifications when I'm at my house.
-The whole reason I downloaded this was to be notified of possible exposure and I have never gotten a notification ever.
-Waste of time.<br> :date: __2021-03-18 07:41:20__